Identification

 Age assessment of unaccompanied children

-The Procedure Decree includes a specific provision concerning the identification of unaccompanied children.
-It foresees that in case of doubt on the age of the asylum seeker, unaccompanied children can be subjected to an age assessment through non-invasive examinations.[18]
-The age assessment can be triggered by the competent authorities at any stage of the asylum procedure.
-However, before subjecting a young person to a medical examination, it is mandatory to seek the consent of the concerned unaccompanied child or of his or her legal guardian.[19]
+The Procedures Decree includes a specific provision concerning the identification of unaccompanied children.
+It foresees that in case of doubt on the age of the asylum seeker, unaccompanied children can be subjected to an age assessment through non-invasive examinations.[20]
+Competent authorities can request to conduct an age assessment at any stage of the asylum procedure.
+However, before subjecting a young person to a medical examination, it is mandatory to seek the consent of the concerned unaccompanied child or of his or her legal guardian.[21]
 The refusal by the applicant to undertake the age assessment has no negative consequences on the examination of the asylum application.

 On 6 January 2017, Decree 234/2016 adopted on 10 November 2016 entered into force.
 The Decree lays down a procedure for determining the age of unaccompanied children victims of trafficking, in implementation of Article 4 LD 24/2014.